Table of Contents

-E-commerce giant Amazon has announced that it will close its Call-Off Stock programme on Thursday 1 August 2024.
+ToggleIn June 2024, e-commerce giant Amazon announced that its Call-Off Stock programme was set to close on Thursday 1 August 2024.

 What were the requirements for Call-Off Stock?